-§412-2:505 Granting of applications; priorities.
-In considering applications under this part, the commissioner shall give priority to the following tiers:

-- (1) First, to Hawaii financial institutions and federal financial institutions whose operations are principally conducted in this State (unless the operations of any holding company of any such Hawaii financial institution or federal financial institution are principally conducted in a state other than Hawaii), to holding companies of the foregoing (unless the operations of any such holding company or the operations of any holding company of such holding company are principally conducted in a state other than Hawaii), and to persons that are not companies; - (2) Second, to financial institutions whose operations are principally conducted in a qualifying state and to holding companies of the foregoing (unless the operations of any such holding company or the operations of any holding company of such holding company are principally conducted in a state other than Hawaii or a qualifying state); and

-(3) Third, to any other person whose application may be approved under this part.

-Before a financial institution, holding company, or person described in paragraph (2) or (3) may be considered, all Hawaii institutions and holding companies which the commissioner deems to be qualified to submit any proposal to acquire not less than substantially all of the deposits or federally insured deposits of the failing financial institution must affirmatively decline to submit any proposal to acquire only the deposits of the failing financial institution.

-§412:2-506 Charter or license.
-In any acquisition pursuant to this part, a charter or license shall be required for:

-(1) Any Hawaii financial institution resulting from a consolidation of an acquirer with a failing financial institution; and

-(2) Any new corporation (except a federal financial institution) formed to merge with or acquire the assets of a failing financial institution pursuant to this chapter, whether or not a provisional approval to organize has been issued to such corporation. §412:2-507 Expedited approvals.
-If the commissioner finds that immediate action is necessary in order to prevent the probable failure of the Hawaii financial institution, as determined by section 412:2-501, the commissioner shall have the power to issue an expedited approval authorizing the following:

-1) In the case of a Hawaii financial institution seeking to acquire the failing financial institution, expedited approval for the establishment of a branch;

-(2) In the case of a new corporation, or for a qualified bidder from a qualifying state, a charter for a bank or savings bank or a license to engage in the business of a depository financial services loan company provided that the applicant has secured provisional approval to organize as required in section 412:2-508.
+- " §412:2-505 Waiver of statewide concentration limits under the Bank Holding Company Act of 1956, as amended.
+If the commissioner finds that waiver of the statewide concentration limits under section 3(d) of the Bank Holding Company Act of 1956, as amended, is necessary to prevent probable failure of the Hawaii financial institution, the commissioner shall have the power to issue a waiver of those statewide concentration limits.
+[L 1993, c 350, pt of §1; am L 1995, c 33, §2] - " §412:2-506 Charter or license.
+In any acquisition pursuant to this part, a charter or license shall be required for: - (1) Any Hawaii financial institution resulting from a consolidation of an acquirer with a failing financial institution; and - (2) Any new corporation (except a federal financial institution) formed to merge with or acquire the assets of a failing financial institution pursuant to this chapter, whether or not a provisional approval to organize has been issued to such corporation.
+[L 1993, c 350, pt of §1] - " §412:2-507 Expedited approvals.
+If the commissioner finds that immediate action is necessary in order to prevent the probable failure of the Hawaii financial institution, as determined by section 412:2-501, the commissioner shall have the power to issue an expedited approval authorizing the following: - (1) In the case of a Hawaii financial institution seeking to acquire the failing financial institution, expedited approval for the establishment of a branch; - (2) In the case of a new corporation or for a qualified bidder, a charter for a bank or savings bank or a license to engage in the business of a depository financial services loan company; provided that the applicant has secured provisional approval to organize as required in section 412:2-508.
+[L 1993, c 350, pt of §1; am L 1999, c 245, §3]